Suk-Be/fullstack-homepage/backend/README.md

 | Does it only test one class’s logic with no HTTP calls? | Unit Test                |
 | Does it rely on mocks or fakes for dependencies?        | Unit Test                |

-# Use sociallite and connect to google cloud oauth service
+# Use socialite and connect to google cloud oauth service

 Since github registration with github oauth registration worked, this code will be used fora ll google and github registration.